Side effects of neurosurgery for children

 Many factors will influence how your child feels after surgery, including the type of surgery they have had and the size and location of their tumour.

-It is very common to feel very tired after surgery, so do not be alarmed if your child sleeps more than usual.
+It is very common to feel very tired after surgery, so don’t worry if your child sleeps more than usual.
 Medical staff will carry out regular checks to make sure that everything is as it should be.

 When your child first awakes after brain surgery, they may have swelling and bruising on their face, which can be very upsetting for them, and for you.